msalaman/citibikeproject/ws_files/README.md

 ### Testing

-To test the functionality of the server, start up the server with the following command:
+To test the functionality of the server, navigate to the ws_files directory and start up the server with the following command:
 ```/afs/nd.edu/user14/csesoft/2017-fall/anaconda3/bin/python main.py```

 Once the server is running, run the python script ```test_ws.py```

+### Using the Client

+The top half of the client contains functions for what a user of Citi Bike might do.
+This includes finding the closest bike station available, parking or renting a bike, and finding a station name based on its ID.

+The bottom half of the client contains Admin functions, such as adding a new station, deleting a station, and changing the status of a station (whether it is in service or not).